Joshkingzz/cancer_patients/Report.md

 ```
 ![Image](https://github.com/user-attachments/assets/06192ffd-7cb5-4d54-95e5-030e0a31fb98)

-* Since most cancer diagnoses occur predominantly within the 51 to 60 age group, it’s no surprise that the average age at diagnosis falls between 55 and 60.
+* Insight: Since most cancer diagnoses occur predominantly within the 51 to 60 age group, it’s no surprise that the average age at diagnosis falls between 55 and 60.
 This trend highlights the importance of early screening and proactive health monitoring as individuals approach their 50s, emphasizing the need to detect cancer in its early stages for better outcomes.

 ### 4. Countries with Higher Late-Stage Diagnosis
 ```